NASAMS: Service history

-In the US, several NASAMS were used to guard air space over Washington, D.C. during the 2005 United States presidential inauguration, and are used to protect air space around the White House.
+In the U.S., several NASAMS were used to guard air space over Washington, D.C. during the 2005 United States presidential inauguration, and are used to protect air space around the White House, such as at nearby Fort Belvoir and the Carderock NSWC.

 In 2017, Lithuania ordered the NASAMS-3 to improve its own air defense capabilities; two batteries were delivered in 2020.

 In April 2017, Australia approved a single-supplier-limited Request for Tender (RFT) to Raytheon Australia to develop NASAMS for the ADF short-range ground-based air-defence system.
-On 20 June 2019, Kongsberg Defence & Aerospace AS (Norway) was awarded a US$185 million contract by Raytheon Australia for delivery of NASAMS components, while Raytheon Australia is the prime contractor to deliver NASAMS to the Australian Government Land 19 Phase 7B program.
-The Australian version of NASAMS GBAD will use locally made components, Defence minister Marise Payne announced first-pass approval on 10 April 2017.
-By September 2021, the first two Fire Distribution Centres for the Australian NASAMS had passed factory acceptance tests.
-By February 2022, the Mk2 canister for NASAMS launchers had been completed; it was planned to deliver three canister launchers in 2022.
+In June 2019, Kongsberg Defence & Aerospace AS (Norway) was awarded a US$185 million contract by Raytheon Australia for delivery of NASAMS components, while Raytheon Australia is the prime contractor to deliver NASAMS to the Australian Government Land 19 Phase 7B program.
+The Australian version of NASAMS GBAD will use locally made components.
+Defence minister Marise Payne announced first-pass approval in April 2017.
+In September 2021, the first two Fire Distribution Centres for the Australian NASAMS passed factory acceptance tests.
+In February 2022, the Mk2 canister for NASAMS launchers had been completed.
+It was planned to deliver three canister launchers in 2022.

 In 2019, Qatar placed an order for AMRAAM-ER missiles as part of a NASAMS purchase.

-On 1 July 2022, the United States through the Pentagon announced, as part of an $820 million military aid package to Ukraine, the delivery of NASAMS air defense systems through the Ukraine Security Assistance Initiative (USAI) during the 2022 Russian invasion of Ukraine.
+On 1 July 2022, the United States through the Pentagon announced, as part of an $820 million military aid package to Ukraine, the delivery of NASAMS air defense systems through the Ukraine Security Assistance Initiative (USAI) during the Russian invasion of Ukraine.
 A US defence official said the existing Ukrainian air defense systems are Soviet-type systems, so over time it will be harder to sustain them.
-This is part of updating Ukrainian air defence from Soviet-era to a modern one.
+This is part of updating Ukrainian air defence from a Soviet-era system to a modern one.
 The systems being supplied may come from Norwegian stocks and may be retired units.
+Norway's minister of defence confirmed, "Norway has previously contributed equipment and training to US donations of NASAMS to Ukraine.
+These donations have been highly valued and contributed to defeat missile attacks", which confirms the rumors of Norway's part in the donations.